swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 This would be tricker than Objective-C interop because for Objective-C interop, Swift already generates machine code thunks directly in the binary, whereas for C++ interop, Swift generates C++ source code thunks in a generated header.
 Swift could either compile this generated code internally, or it could emit it to a file and expect the build system to build and link it.

-We believe that there wouldn't be a problem with sharing the `@implementation` attribute with this feature because `@implementation` is always paired with a language-specific attribute
+We believe that there wouldn't be a problem with sharing the `@implementation` attribute with this feature because `@implementation` is always paired with a language-specific attribute.

 ### Supporting lightweight generics

-Objective-C's "lightweight generics" behave in rather janky ways in Swift extensions, so we have banned them in this initial document.
-If there’s demand for implementing Objective-C generic classes in Swift, we may want to extend this feature to support them.
+Classes using Objective-C lightweight generics have type-erased generic parameters; this imposes a lot of tricky limitations on Swift extensions of these classes.
+Since very few classes use lightweight generics, we have chosen to ban the combination for now.
+If there turns out to be a lot of demand for implementing Objective-C generic classes in Swift, we can lift the ban after we've figured out how to make the combination more usable.

 ### `@objc @implementation(unchecked)`